-Delegations For Dialogue has organised a total of nine programmes since 2015, engaging 114 students and professors in informed dialogue on a wide-range of topics.
+Delegations For Dialogue has organised a total of 10 programmes since 2015, engaging 132 students, academics and professors in informed dialogue on a wide-range of topics.
 A summary of each programme can be found below.

 Democratic People's Republic of Korea (North Korea)